 Support a Kent Wildlife Trust trainee to work on the Ashford Meadows project

 Our aim is to use the activities around environmental improvement to pass on respect for nature and a less intensive way of life to the visitors while they are simply getting outdoors and getting active.

 Currently, we have made the following progress towards the charitable aims

 Investing in the development of the community wildlife vegetable garden.

 We have funded the employment of a part-time Community Garden Manager, currently for the equivalent of two days per week, to drive this development.
-From November 1st, 2016 we are now also employing a horticultural apprentice, in conjunction with Hadlow College.
-This is an 18th month commitment.
+From November 1st, 2016 we also employed a horticultural apprentice, in conjunction with Hadlow College.
+This was an 18th month commitment which we are actively looking to repeat.
 The garden is now established sufficiently to bring visitors to spend time gardening and growing vegetables and achieving the physical and mental benefits of being outdoors and active.
 This development also significantly enriches the wildlife habitat in this area of Green Farm.

 Serving the local Community.

 Serving the local Community.
-For most of 2016, we have had several volunteers, many with learning difficulties, come and work in the Wildlife Community Garden on a regular basis.
-Since early October, the local Pay-Back team of the Probation Service has brought clients every Friday to serve their Community Service
+Since 2016, we have had several volunteers, many with learning difficulties, come and work in the Wildlife Community Garden on a regular basis.
+Since early October 2016, the local Pay-Back team of the Probation Service has brought clients every Friday to serve their Community Service

 Partnering for our visitors.
 Because of MaryAnn’s roots in Lambeth, South London.